bharathkm7/Dynamic-Load-Tabs/README.md

 # code-journals

 Working with TabLayout of Android:
-  Where you can add tabs dynamically by with api data & also load tabs dynamically new api data when clicked.
+  --> Where you can add tabs dynamically with the api data & also load selected tabs dynamically,the new api data.